Child Custody Questions

 What if parents cannot agree on a parenting plan?

 If parents cannot come to an agreement on their own, or through mediation, the court will order an appropriate parenting plan based on the best interest factors laid out in Florida Statute 61.13.
+It is always best to work together to reach an agreement, but a divorce and child custody lawyer may be needed to assist you in getting the time-sharing plan you feel is best for your child if you cannot agree with your ex.

 If both parents share custody, who pays child support?

 Child support is calculated using the Child Support Guidelines Worksheet laid out in Florida Statutes.
 The guidelines are based on the parties income, percentage of overnights spent with each parent, health insurance, daycare costs, and other uncovered medical expenses.
 Typically, the more time-sharing one parent has, the less child support that parent will have to pay.
+A family law attorney can explain how your proposed parenting plan can affect your child support obligation.

 Can I refuse to allow visitation if my ex has not paid child support?